M.A. and Ph.D. Admissions

 Electronic Application checklist

-- Three Letters of Reference are required for the MA, and a minimum of two for the PhD.
+- Three Letters of Reference are required for the MA, and a minimum of two for the PhD (however, 3 is recommended).
 These letters should be completed by faculty under whom the applicant has studied.
 One letter from an employer/professional may be substituted for a reference from academic faculty if the professional can speak to qualities of the candidate directly applicable to the program of study.

 The system will automatically email an electronic submission request to each referee with a valid email address after a payment method is selected.
 Although you will provide the referee information before payment, the system will not notify your referees until after you have selected to pay the application online or offline.
 Please consult with your referees before you complete the application in order to ensure they are willing and able to provide a reference.